Doug Swink Theater Collection

 Copyright retained by the authors of items in these papers, or their descendants, as stipulated by United States copyright law.

-Swink and Kay were honored with Celebrate Wilmington's Lifetime Achievement Award for their work in theater and he was voted one of the Star News' 50 Most Influential Arts Leaders in 2004.
+Swink and his wife were also active in the local theatre community and were involved with numerous companies including Opera House Theatre Company, Thalian Association, Pied Piper Productions, and Rockin' Chair Players.
+For this work, they were honored with Celebrate Wilmington's Lifetime Achievement Award in theater and he was voted one of the Star News' 50 Most Influential Arts Leaders in 2004.
 Swink's last performance was in the Opera House Theatre production of “The Sunshine Boys”.
 He died on November 19, 2005.

 2.8 Linear Feet (Contains 1 document box and 1 oversize box)